Today, the EU and its citizens celebrate the signing of the Schuman Declaration, the historic agreement that laid the foundation for a…

 Nowadays, c.a.
 75% of shipborne receiver models are EGNOS-enabled.

 EGNOS contributes as well to monitoring operations and traffic when the Automatic Identification System (AIS) equipment is using SBAS corrections.

 EGNOS may also contribute to the final stage of search and rescue operations by providing a more precise location, especially when the beacon also include AIS capability.

 - More precise alert localisation for the final rescue phase.

 - Enhanced precision of Vessel Traffic Monitoring and Information Systems.

-This report presents the EGNOS services performance during September 2022.
-The report contains global results for the reported period…
+This report presents the EGNOS services performance during March 2023.
+The report contains global results for the reported period,…